nicomiguelino/build-qt6-on-pi/README.md

 ## :seedling: About

-This project contains the tools that you need to build Qt 6 for Raspberry Pi 1, 2, 3, and 4.
+This project contains the tools that you need to build Qt 6 for Raspberry Pi 5.

 ## :rocket: Getting Started